HiroNewf/Simple-Maze-Game/README.md

 # Simple-Maze-Game (Not Finished)
 Probably just going to ditch this and work on something else.
-It could be finished, but I am getting rather board with it and it is rather repeditive making the mazes and adding the boarder detection.
+It could be finished, but I am getting rather bored with it and it is rather repeditive making the mazes and adding the boarder detection.
 If you want to finish it feel free to make a branch of this project and do whatever.

 # What is completed
 1. Base canvas